Planning to reach out to recruiters – but you’re not sure how to find recruiting firms that seek candidates at your level?

 No matter how you find a recruiter, it’s best to provide a short introduction via social media, email, or the recruitment firm’s website, such as:

-“I see that you recruit for healthcare executives; I’m a hospital administrator looking for my next move and would like to find out if I’m a good fit for your client requirements.“.
+“I see that you recruit for healthcare executives; I’m a hospital administrator at Baylor Scott & White Health, looking for my next move as COO or CEO.
+Please let me know if we could talk about a potential fit with your your client requirements.”

-Some companies will may also expect you to forward a resume during your initial contact.
+Some companies may also expect you to forward a resume during your initial contact.